 If you are passionate about a certain cause, or would like to donate to a specific charity, there are ways to do so that will maximize the value of your contribution.

 Do some research to find charities that support the cause important to you.
 Look online for local chapters of charities and contact them directly to determine the best way to contribute so that the largest percentage of your donation goes directly to the cause.

-If you are unsure whether a charity is deserving of your support, visit our website at www.mass.gov/ago/charities or call the AGO's Non-Profit Organizations/Public Charities Division at (617) 727-2200, ext.
-2101, to find out if the charity and its fundraiser are registered to operate in the Commonwealth.
+If you are unsure whether a charity is deserving of your support, visit our website at www.mass.gov/ago/charities or call the AGO's Non-Profit Organizations/Public Charities Division at (617) 963-2101 to find out if the charity and its fundraiser are registered to operate in the Commonwealth.
 The AGO does not endorse specific charities but does collect financial information which is available for public inspection on our website.